Meghana2608/ModeMate-To-Do/README.md

 The app also provides mood-based statistics and visual feedback, such as confetti animations on task completion, making task management more interactive and engaging.

 **Features**
-Add tasks with associated emotions (happy, calm, stressed, excited).
+*Add tasks with associated emotions (happy, calm, stressed, excited).

-Dynamic background color changes reflecting mood trends.
+*Dynamic background color changes reflecting mood trends.

-Completion toggle with visual feedback animation.
+*Completion toggle with visual feedback animation.

-Remove tasks individually.
+*Remove tasks individually.

-Mood statistics showing the distribution of task emotions.
+*Mood statistics showing the distribution of task emotions.

-Data persistence using localStorage to remember tasks and moods after browser reloads.
+*Data persistence using localStorage to remember tasks and moods after browser reloads.

-Fully front-end — no libraries or frameworks required.
+*Fully front-end — no libraries or frameworks required.

 **Prerequisites**
-Modern web browser (Chrome, Firefox, Edge)
+1)Modern web browser (Chrome, Firefox, Edge)

-Optional: VS Code with Live Server extension for development
+#Optional: VS Code with Live Server extension for development